JuliaDiff/ChainRulesTestUtils.jl/docs/src/index.md

 ```

 This behavior can also be overridden globally by setting the environment variable `CHAINRULES_TEST_INFERRED` before ChainRulesTestUtils is loaded or by changing `ChainRulesTestUtils.TEST_INFERRED[]` from inside Julia.
-ChainRulesTestUtils can detect whether a test is run as part of [PkgEval](https://github.com/JuliaCI/PkgEval.jl)and in this case disables inference tests automatically.
+ChainRulesTestUtils can detect whether a test is run as part of [PkgEval](https://github.com/JuliaCI/PkgEval.jl) and in this case disables inference tests automatically.
 Packages can use [`@maybe_inferred`](@ref) to get the same behavior for other inference tests.